-Figure 13: Risk charge for exchange rates for firms that reported exposure
+Figure 16: Risk charge for exchange rates for undertakings that reported exposure.

 Similarly to interest rate risk, currency risk is a two-sided risk.
 Therefore, exposure to the shocks is not clear per se, but depends on the exposure in the balance sheet.
-For example, a firm reporting in Euro that has a large exposure of assets denoted in USD (or GBP respectively) on the asset side without any exposure on the liability side is exposed to an increase in the EUR/USD exchange rate (or the EUR/GBP rate respectively).
+For example, an undertaking reporting in Euro that has a large exposure of assets denoted in USD (or GBP respectively) on the asset side without any exposure on the liability side is exposed to an increase in the EUR/USD exchange rate (or the EUR/GBP rate respectively).

-It can be observed in Figure 13 that the dispersion of the shocks on modelled foreign exchange rates across undertakings is limited and in a similar range to that of the standard formula (+/-25%).
-The dispersion of shocks are similar to YE2020.
+It can be observed in Figure 16 that the dispersion of the shocks on modelled foreign exchange rates across undertakings is limited and in a similar range to that of the standard formula (+/-25%).
+The dispersion of shocks are similar to YE2021.
 However, it is worth noting that upward shocks on FX rates (shocks corresponding to an appreciation of the EUR against the GBP and USD) have a slightly greater amplitude than downward shocks (shocks corresponding to a depreciation of the EUR against the GBP and USD) for all the undertakings in the sample.
 In other words, the modelled probability of a +25% upward shock is higher than the probability of a -25% downward shock for most of the undertakings.
-This may be explained to some extent by the way some undertakings factor the 1Y forward FX rates observable on the OTC market in their modelled distributions of FX rates as forward rates were higher than spot rates at YE202127.

-5.2.5.
-DERIVATIVES
+5.2.5 DERIVATIVES